firesidefiction/firesidefiction.github.io/about.md

 ## Fair pay for everyone
 Fair pay is a big deal for us.
 We think creative people should be able to make a living from their work.
 This is one of our [core values](../values.html).

-Fireside pays 12.5 cents per word, well above the 5 or 6 cents currently considered to be the minimum professional rate.
+Fireside pays 12.5 cents per word, well above the 6 cents currently considered to be the minimum professional rate.
 In fact, we pay better than almost every other [SFWA-qualifying market](http://www.sfwa.org/about/join-us/sfwa-membership-requirements/#short).
 For illustrations, we pay $400 for a full-color piece.

 [back to the top](#top-of-page)